TIBCOSoftware/snappydata/docs/aqp_aws.md

 <a id="Stack"></a>
 13. Click on the **Outputs** tab, to view the links (URL) required for launching Apache Zeppelin, which provides web-based notebooks for data exploration. <br>
 	<p style="text-align: center;"><img alt="Public IP" src="/Images/aws_links.png"></p>
-> Note: If the status of the stack displays **ROLLBACK_IN_PROGRESS** or **DELETE_COMPLETE**, the stack creation may have failed.
+<Note> Note: If the status of the stack displays **ROLLBACK_IN_PROGRESS** or **DELETE_COMPLETE**, the stack creation may have failed.
 Some common problems that might have caused the failure are:

 	> * **Insufficient Permissions**: Verify that you have the required permissions for creating a stack (and other AWS resources) on AWS.
 	> * **Invalid Keypair**: Verify that the EC2 keypair exists in the region you selected in the iSight CloudBuilder creation steps.
 	> * **Limit Exceeded**: Verify that you have not exceeded your resource limit.
-For example, if you exceed the allocated limit of Amazon EC2 instances, the resource creation fails and an error is reported.
+For example, if you exceed the allocated limit of Amazon EC2 instances, the resource creation fails and an error is reported.*</Note>

+<Note> Note: To stop incurring charges for the instance, you can either terminate the instance or delete the stack.
+You cannot connect to or restart an instance after you have terminated it.</Note>

 For more information, refer to the [Apache Zeppelin](#LoggingZeppelin) section or refer to the [Apache Zeppelin documentation](http://zeppelin.apache.org/).

->Note: To stop incurring charges for the instance, you can either terminate the instance or delete the stack.
-You cannot connect to or restart an instance after you have terminated it.

 <a id="DeployingClusterScript"></a>
 ##Deploying SnappyData Cloud Cluster on AWS using Scripts##